-You can add up to three additional cardmembers for a total of $175, which comes out to under $60 per cardmember.
+You can add up to three additional cardmembers for a total of $175 (Rates & Fees), which comes out to under $60 per cardmember.
 Those additional cardmembers get many benefits, including Centurion Lounge access.
 This is a rather affordable way to deal with this change, assuming you value Centurion Lounge access and consistently travel with the same people.

 There’s quite an opportunity cost to spending $75,000 per year on the Amex Platinum, unless you spend a lot on airfare (a category in which the card earns 5x points).
 There are much better cards for everyday spending.

-Note that there are some other rumored changes coming to the Amex Platinum, though again, those are just rumors as of now.
+Note that there are only some of the changes coming to the Amex Platinum, as the card has received a much bigger revamp.

 Adding additional cardmembers on the Amex Platinum can be a great deal

 Say goodbye to kids in Centurion Lounges?

 I have to say, I feel kind of bad for parents here: